Task dependent Deep LDA pruning of neural networks: Task-dependent Deep Fisher LDA Pruning

 where

-with $X_i$ being the set of observations obtained in the last hidden layer for category $i$. $W$ projects the data $X$ from its original space to a new space spanned by its columns.
-The tilde sign ( $\tilde{}$ ) denotes a centering operation; for data $X$ this means:
+with $X_i$ being the set of observations obtained in the last hidden layer for category $i$, $W$ linearly projects the data $X$ from its original space to a new space spanned by $W$ columns.
+The tilde sign ( $\tilde{}$ ) denotes a centering operation; For data $X$:

-where $n$ is the number of observations in $X$, $1_n$ denotes an n*1 vector of ones.
-Finding $W_{opt}$ involves solving a generalized eigenvalue problem:
+where $n$ is the number of observations in $X$, $1_n$ denotes an $n\times1$ matrix of ones.
+Finding $W_{opt}$ in Equation~\ref{eq:interintraratio} involves solving a generalized eigenvalue problem:

 where ($\vec{e_j}$,$v_j$) represents a generalized eigenpair of the matrix pencil $(\Sigma_{b},\Sigma_{w})$ with $\vec{e_j}$ as a $W$ column.
-If we only consider active neurons with non-duplicate patterns, we find that in the final hidden layer, most off-diagonal values in $\Sigma_w$ and $\Sigma_b$ are very small.
-In other words, besides noise/meaningless neurons, the firings of neurons representing different motifs in the pre-decision layer are highly uncorrelated.
-It corresponds to the intuition that, unlike common primitive features in lower layers, higher layers capture high-level abstractions of various aspects (e.g. car wheel, dog nose, flower pedals).
+If we only consider active neurons with non-duplicate pattern motifs, we find that in the final hidden layer, most off-diagonal values in $\Sigma_w$ and $\Sigma_b$ are very small.
+In other words, aside from noise and meaningless neurons, the firings of neurons representing different motifs in the pre-decision layer are highly decorrelated (disentanglement of latent space variances,~\cite{bengio2013,zeiler2014}).
+It corresponds to the intuition that, unlike common primitive features in lower layers, higher layers capture high-level abstractions of various aspects (e.g. car wheel, dog nose, flower petals).
 The chances of them firing simultaneously are relatively low.
 In fact, different filter `motifs' tend to be progressively more global and decorrelated when navigating from low to high layers.
-The decorrelation trend is caused by the fact that coincidences/agreements in high dimensions can hardly happen by chance.
+The decorrelation trend is caused by the fact that coincidences or agreements in high dimensions can hardly happen by chance.
 Thus, we assume that $\Sigma_w$ and $\Sigma_b$ tend to be diagonal in the top layer.
-Since inactive neurons are not considered here, Equation~\ref{eq:geigenvaluep} becomes:
+Since inactive neurons are not considered here, Eq.~\ref{eq:geigenvaluep} becomes: